Nusiq/regolith-filters/subfunctions/README.md

 # What does this filter do?
-It extends the syntax of Mcfunctions and lets you implement function files inside other function files.
+The filter provides additional syntax for `mcfunction` files and lets you define functions inside other functions.

 # How to use it
 Copy this code to your list of the filters.